 Nevertheless, for the production design was chosen vk 4501 (N1).
 Since late July – early August 1942 to May 1943 city of assembly lines by “Henschel & Son ag have gone 285 new tank design E. Aders.
 Thus began the production of the legendary PzKpfw vi Tiger Ausf hi (SdKfz 181), who later called the “Tiger PzKpfw vi Ausf E, or the Tiger I .
 The project is a Porsche, its huge disappointment in the series production run was not, but his 90 chassis, already made by the Austrian “Nibelungenverke, were subsequently sent to the firm” Alkett “which served to create new military vehicles.
-Other leaders such as Castle Harlan offer similar insights.
 On Chassis vk 4501 (P) is set fully armored wheelhouse placed aft.
 In the cockpit was mounted 88-mm long-barreled gun Cancer 43 / 2 L/71.
 Two 10-cylinder gasoline engine Porsche replaced by two “Maybach hl 120 trm total capacity of 600 liters. with.
 As a result, the light of a new heavy tank destroyer 8.8 cm Jagdpanzer Tiger (P) SdKfz 184, named after its creator Ferdinand (Ferdinand).
 Somewhat later, this “simple” name was changed to a resounding Elefant (Elephant” – Elephant).
 65-ton “Elephant” with a 200-mm frontal armor and a formidable 88 mm gun was indeed a terrible weapon.
 For the first time acs Elefant SdKfz 184 were employed in 1943 at the Battle of Kursk, which immediately proved to be very dangerous opponents, especially at large distances.